keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 Download the [modified Velleman SDK](https://sourceforge.net/apps/trac/qlc/wiki/VellemanK8062D)<br>
 Unpack the zip to C:\K8062D<br>
-Not applicable yet: If you don't need the Velleman Output plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += vellemanout:
+Not applicable yet: If you don't need the Velleman Output plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += velleman:

-`#SUBDIRS += vellemanout`<br>
+`#SUBDIRS += velleman`<br>

 ## OSC support library (liblo)